 top of page

 In 2022, she was included in The 30: New and Emerging Photographers to Watch list.
 She is an alumni of Eddie Adams XVIII and a member of Diversify Photo and Women Photograph.
+Her photography was included in TIME's Best Photojournalism of the Year in 2019.

 She was the co-director and cinematographer the short documentary, Anchored Out, which was acquired by The New Yorker in 2022 and was nominated for an International Documentary Association award in 2021.